By Dana Kim, Crypto Markets Analyst

 MetaMask swap fees represent the costs associated with exchanging one cryptocurrency for another using the MetaMask wallet.
 They have evolved into a significant factor in user decision-making, particularly as these fees have more than doubled within a year.
 This issue mainly impacts retail traders, who often have less capital to buffer against rising transaction costs.

 Consider the case of traditional banking: when a user withdraws funds from an ATM outside their bank network, the fees can be exorbitant compared to in-network transactions.
-Similarly, MetaMask users face an increasing burden when executing swaps on the platform, calling into question the sustainability of DeFi in attracting everyday users.
+Similarly, MetaMask users face an increasing burden when executing swaps on the platform, calling into question the sustainability of DeFi in attracting everyday users, especially compared to alternatives like Uniswap, which offers average swap fees of 0.3%.

 How MetaMask Swap Fees Work in Practice